scrabbletank/farhome-rules/rulesdoc.md

 #### Titanic Blow
 *Requires 5 Strength, 20th level*

-When rolling wounds from an attack or maneuver that uses your Strength score you may instead all wound dice as wounds.
-You can do this up to your Strength score, after which you must long rest before using again.
+When rolling wounds from an attack or maneuver that uses your Strength score you reroll any blank wound dice.
+You can do this up to your Strength score after which you must long rest before using again.

 #### Turnabout
 *Requires 5 Dexterity, 20th level*